 A whirlwind tour of lake constance

-My base was the Steigenberger Insel Hotel, originally a 13th century cloistered Dominican monastery with exceptional, far reaching views across the lake to Austria and Switzerland.
-In its time it has served as a hospital and university and was the birthplace of Graf von Zeppelin, designer of the airships.
+I stayed at the fab Steigenberger Insel Hotel.
+This used to be a 13th century cloistered Dominican monastery and has far reaching views across the lake to Austria and Switzerland.
+In its time it functioned as a hospital and university and was the birthplace of Graf von Zeppelin, airships designer.
 Speaking of which, the following day I visited Friedrichshafen’s small airport, home of the current Zeppelins.
-The airships, powered by electric motors, have room for twelve passengers and two pilots and flights ranging from thirty minutes (€245 per person) to two hours (€825 per person) are popular with tourists and locals celebrating a special event.
+The airships, powered by electric motors, have room for twelve passengers and two pilots.
+Flights from thirty minutes (€245 pp) to two hours (€825 pp) are popular with tourists and locals celebrating a special event.

-Dinner that evening was on board the Hohentwiel, a beautifully restored paddle steamer, a vision of polished brass, cherry wood and mahogany.
-A fabulous five-course meal of local specialities was washed down with the region’s Müller-Thurgau wine, accompanied by entertainment from talented musicians.
-Indeed, so enjoyable was the evening that three hours later no-one noticed we had arrived back at our starting point of Hard, a lakeside village in Austria.
+Dinner that evening was on board the Hohentwiel, a restored paddle steamer, a vision of polished brass, cherry wood and mahogany.
+A five-course meal of local specialities was washed down with the region’s Müller-Thurgau wine, accompanied by entertainment from talented musicians.
+Indeed, so enjoyable was the evening that three hours later no-one noticed that the boat had returned to our starting point of Hard, a lakeside village in Austria.

-While in Austria there was a visit to Bregenz, a pretty town peppered with onion domes, neo gothic spires and tree lined promenades.
+While in Austria there was a visit to pretty Bregenz, peppered with onion domes, neo gothic spires and tree lined promenades.
 If you visit, try to time your trip to coincide with the annual performing arts festival held every summer.
 The highlight is an impressive floating stage on the lake where shows are performed.

 Then it was onwards and upwards – literally 3500 feet – by means of Austria’s second oldest cable car to the summit of the Pfänder, where on a clear day you can see 240 peaks of the Alps, so they say.
 At the top, besides some shops and restaurants there is a rather lovely wildlife park – the owners take pains to emphasise that this is not a zoo - with dwarf goats, red deer, Alpine ibexes and marmots.
 Kids can have fun in the large playground with slides, basket swings and jungle gyms.
 Access to the wildlife park is free.